 At the conclusion of the ceremony, the two covenant heads are called "friends."
 The word "friend" is a covenant term that has completely lost its meaning in today's English language.
 We say, "I think I'll have a friend over for dinner tonight," or "I want you to meet a good friend of mine."
 The original meaning of "friend" carried with it the union of a blood covenant.
 It means very little in our culture.
 The same thing is true of the handshake.
 This blood covenant act has lost its true meaning.
 In our culture, it has become nothing more than a gesture that communicates courtesy or greeting.
 If we took seriously the true meaning behind the handshake, we would be very careful in using it.

 In the modern Church, two understandings of the blood covenant are taught.
 The understanding we’ve looked at so far comes from the Middle Eastern culture and is consistent with the teachings of the Bible.
 In most of our seminaries, however, another mentality is taught.
-I refer to it as the "Western" mentality.
-In the western understanding, the aspect of two people becoming one (or union) and the common holdings of all assets and liabilities have been de-emphasized or removed altogether.
+I refer to it as the "Western mentality".
+In the western understanding, the aspect of two people becoming one (or union) and the common holdings of all assets and liabilities is de-emphasized ... or removed altogether.
 Most modern seminaries teach that the blood covenant is nothing more than a contract or an agreement between two people.
 When you apply this definition to the story of the Bible, you get a totally different concept of God.
 This re-defining of the blood covenant is done for a specific reason.
 Most of our seminaries and Bible schools teach a "liberal" theology that denies or minimizes God’s miracle working power today.
 Some go as far as to call authentic miracles “works of Satan”.
-In an effort to provide a more believable explanation as to why God does not act today the way He did in Bible times, some things are re-defined to take the pressure off Church leadership to explain why God has somehow "changed."
-You see, if the conditions are the same for us today as they were in the early Church (and they are), then we have to take a closer look at what is being taught and eventually conclude that we are being taught wrong.
+In an effort to provide a more believable explanation as to why God does not act today the way He did in Bible times, some principles from the Bible must be re-defined.
+This is often done to take the pressure off Church leadership to explain why God has somehow changed.
+You see, if the conditions are the same for us today as they were in the early Church (and they are), then we have to take a closer look at what is being taught ... and eventually conclude that we are being taught wrong.
 Experience shows us that admitting to error is not a character trait of most religious leaders.
-The Pharisees of Jesus' day would not admit wrong beliefs even when confronted face to face with the evidence!
-The same spiritual arrogance is still with us today—little has changed except the names.
+The Pharisees of Jesus' day would not admit wrong beliefs even when confronted face to face with the evidence.
+The same spiritual pride is with us today.
+Little has changed except the names.

 A correct understanding of covenant is crucial because our faith is directly tied to it.
 Our conception of God and our faith in what He will do for us is related directly to our understanding of the blood covenant.
 As we saw earlier, Abram's faith was based upon a blood covenant that God initiated and bound Himself to.
 In the book of Romans, Abraham is called "the father of all them that believe" (Romans 4:11).
 If you do an in-depth study on the life of Abraham, you will find that his strong faith was firmly rooted in this blood covenant that God initiated.
 Our faith as Christians should also be rooted in covenant, the blood covenant of Jesus Christ (Luke 22:20).
 If our understanding of covenant basics is incorrect then we will possess a "counterfeit" faith when dealing with our Father on certain issues.
 This kind of faith looks good and tends to be socially acceptable, but it is weak and ineffective when relating with our Father in heaven.